Billy Slater

-William Slater (born 18 June 1983), is an Australian former professional rugby league footballer who played in the 2000s and 2010s and the current coach of the Queensland Maroons.
+William Slater (born 18 June 1983) is an Australian former professional rugby league footballer who played in the 2000s and 2010s.
+Slater is the current coach of the Queensland Maroons, whom he coached to victories in the 2022, 2023, and 2025 State of Origin series.
+Widely regarded as the greatest fullback of all time, Slater was known for his incredible vision, game reading, and try-scoring feats.

-An Australian international and one-time captain of the Queensland State of Origin team, he played his entire club career in the National Rugby League for the Melbourne Storm, with whom he played in seven NRL Grand Finals.
+An Australian international and one-time captain of the Queensland State of Origin team, he played his entire club career in the National Rugby League (NRL) for the Melbourne Storm, with whom he played in seven NRL Grand Finals.
 Slater also set the club's record for most ever tries and NRL record for most ever tries by a fullback.

-Slater amassed 190 NRL tries for the Melbourne Storm, which is the second most in an Australian first-grade career, behind Ken Irvine.
+Slater amassed 190 NRL tries for the Melbourne Storm, which is the third most in Australian first-grade rugby league history.
 Slater also won two premierships, the Clive Churchill Medal twice and the Dally M Medal with the Storm.
 With the Kangaroos he was the 2008 World Cup's top try-scorer and player of the tournament and won the 2008 Golden Boot Award as the World player of the year.
 Slater was also the winner of the television game show Australia's Greatest Athlete in 2009 and 2010.

 Background

 Slater was born in Nambour, Queensland, Australia on 18 June 1983.
 He began playing rugby league football for the Brothers club in Innisfail, Queensland.
 A North Queensland Cowboys fan growing up, he never made a representative side with the club.
-At sixteen years of age, Slater left school at Innisfail State High School and decided to follow his personal passion for thoroughbred racing, working initially in Sydney for 6 months as a roustabout for the racehorse trainer Gai Waterhouse.
+At sixteen years of age, Slater left school at Innisfail State High School and decided to follow his personal passion for thoroughbred racing, working initially in Sydney for 6 months as a roustabout for racehorse trainer Gai Waterhouse.